Heart Valve Disease Diagnosis

-Heart valve disease is a treatable condition if diagnosed early.
-If you are over 65 or think you may have any of the symptoms of heart valve disease, ask your GP for a check-up.
+Heart valve disease is highly treatable if diagnosed early.
+If you are over 65 or experiencing any symptoms of heart valve disease, consult your GP for a check-up.

 Stethoscope Check